 The first thing we will discuss is the reasons for forming a partnership, corporation or limited liability company.
 We’ll discuss the specific requirements of your business.
 Then, we’ll provide you with what you need.
 For some clients that means negotiating a lease.
 For others, it’s helping to draft the basic contract that will be used with customers of the business, or meeting licensing requirements, or complying with regulations.
 We’ll coordinate with other professionals, such as your accountant, in an effort to get your business started on the right foot.
 Simply put, we are here as part of your business team and not suppliers of legal forms.

 If you have a moment, take a look at the entry entitled BUSINESS ISSUES on this website.
 It describes our ongoing relationship with our business clients.
 If that’s the type of professional relationship that seems attractive to you, give a call to our office.
-Sundeep or Howard would be happy to discuss how we might best assist you.
+Sundeep would be happy to discuss how we might best assist you.

 Buying and Selling a Business